GKStretton/blender-slicer-stl-exporter/README.md

 # Blender Slicer STL Exporter

+> Export selected objects in Blender to Cura or your chosen slicer in a single click

 This is a simple addon that supports easy export of objects to your chosen slicer.

 Once enabled, the addon is found under the "Misc" section of the right-hand side